VIA-Research/uPIMulator/golang_vm/README.md

 > **Note:** Be sure to replace `/path/to/bin` with the absolute path to your chosen output directory.

 ### Important Notes
-- **Create Output Directory:** Prior to running the simulation, create an empty directory at the specified `bin_dirpath`.
+- **Create Output Directory:** Prior to running the simulation, manually create an empty directory at the specified `bin_dirpath` before running the simulation.
 - **Absolute Paths:**  Always provide absolute paths for both `root_dirpath` (the repository's root directory) and `bin_dirpath`.

 ```bash